Mortgage Refinance Solutions

 - Evaluate your goals: Decide why you want to refinance your mortgage.
 Is it to lower payments, access equity, switch loan types, or something else?

-- Shop for lenders: Compare offers to find the best mortgage refinance rates and terms.
+- Shop for lenders: Compare offers to find the best mortgage refinance loan rates and terms.

 - Submit your application: Complete an application, providing documents like income statements and credit history.